Resistance Band Workouts 2026: Exercises, Calories & Routine

 Estimated Calorie Burn (155 lb person):

-Circuit-style band workouts with 15 to 30 seconds of rest between exercises burn significantly more calories than traditional rest-heavy strength training.
-The continuous movement keeps your heart rate elevated in zone 2 to 3, combining the benefits of resistance training and cardiovascular exercise.
+Circuit-style band workouts with 15 to 30 seconds of rest between exercises usually burn more during the session than rest-heavy strength training because active time is higher.
+EPOC afterburn exists, but it varies widely and should not be added as a fixed 24-hour calorie bonus.
 Track your total daily expenditure including resistance training with our TDEE calculator.

 Full-Body Resistance Band Exercises